Corporate finance: Working capital

-Working capital is the amount of funds that are necessary for an organization to continue its ongoing business operations, until the firm is reimbursed through payments for the goods or services it has delivered to its customers.
-Working capital is measured through the difference between resources in cash or readily convertible into cash (Current Assets), and cash requirements (Current Liabilities).
+Working capital is the amount of funds that are necessary for an organization to continue its ongoing business operations until the firm is reimbursed through payments for the goods or services it has delivered to its customers.
+Working capital is measured as the difference between resources in cash or readily convertible into cash (Current Assets) and cash requirements (Current Liabilities).
 As a result, capital resource allocations relating to working capital are always current, i.e. short-term.

 In addition to time horizon, working capital management differs from capital budgeting in terms of discounting and profitability considerations; decisions here are also "reversible" to a much larger extent.
 (Considerations as to risk appetite and return targets remain identical, although some constraints – such as those imposed by loan covenants – may be more relevant here).

 The (short term) goals of working capital are therefore not approached on the same basis as (long term) profitability, and working capital management applies different criteria in allocating resources: the main considerations are (1) cash flow / liquidity and (2) profitability / return on capital (of which cash flow is probably the most important).